holly-cummins/holly-cummins.github.io/content/posts/draft--bonkers-beans/index.md

 and they stay late just because.

 This is where dedicated innovation teams can sometimes miss the full potential of innovation.
-Innovation teams are a bit like repeatedly growing cotton on one field, and repeatedly growing peanuts on a neighbouring field.
+Siloed innovation teams are a bit like repeatedly growing cotton on one field, and repeatedly growing peanuts on a neighbouring field.
 The innovation team will be having fun, but they may miss out on the experience of real world challenges which would lead to more meaningful innovations.
 Meanwhile, the 'business as usual' team